 How Does Augmented Reality Work?

-If you’re unfamiliar with the development of reality applications in recent years, you may be thinking, “what is augmented reality -- just a fancy buzzword for virtual reality?”
+If you’re unfamiliar with the development of reality applications in recent years, you may be thinking, “what is augmented reality; is it just a fancy buzzword for virtual reality?”

-Augmented reality and virtual reality are not one and the same thing; they are two distinctly different forms of digital content, with unique differences.
-Augmented reality is different from virtual reality because AR adds to the existing reality you see, whereas VR replaces it entirely with, allowing the user to explore virtual worlds.
+AR and VR are not one and the same; they are two distinctly different forms of digital content, with unique differences.
+Augmented reality is different from virtual reality because AR adds to the existing reality you see, whereas VR replaces it entirely, allowing the user to explore virtual worlds.

 When you view our world through an augmented reality device, you are not completely immersed in an artificial environment as you are with virtual reality.
 Instead, AR technology adds digital elements on top of the image of our real physical world, creating the illusion that the 3D objects you see are now part of the real world surrounding you.